 - VPN extensions only encrypt traffic from your browser and don’t usually require admin privileges to install.
 As such, they’re great for improving your privacy.

-- Our team has personally tested 75+ leading VPNs to find out which have the best VPN extensions for Chrome, Firefox, Edge, and Safari.
+- I have personally tested 75+ leading VPNs to find out which have the best VPN extensions for Chrome, Firefox, Edge, and Safari.

-- NordVPN is our top choice.
+- NordVPN is my top VPN choice.
 Its browser extension is quick, reliable, and secure, plus it has a fantastic reputation, having been audited on several occasions.

-Based on our real-world testing, here are the best VPN browser extensions:
+Based on real-world testing, here are the best VPN browser extensions:

 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Browser Extensions. - Surfshark Best budget VPN with browser extensions.
 An affordable yet high-quality service with top-notch security and privacy features.
 A great choice for those who don’t want to compromise on protection.
 Extensions for Chrome, Firefox, and Edge.